tnagler/website/content/authors/tnagler/_index.md

 <!-- I am Professor for Computational Statistics & Data Science at the Department of Statistics, [LMU Munich](https://www.en.statistik.uni-muenchen.de/index.html), and affiliated with the [Munich Center for Machine Learning](https://mcml.ai/). -->

-I am currently Professor for Computational Statistics & Data Science at the [Department of Statistics](https://www.en.statistik.uni-muenchen.de/index.html), [LMU Munich](https://www.lmu.de/).
+I am Professor for Computational Statistics & Data Science at the [Department of Statistics](https://www.en.statistik.uni-muenchen.de/index.html), [LMU Munich](https://www.lmu.de/).
 Previously, I served as Assistant Professor for Statistics at [TU Delft](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/applied-mathematics) (2021-2022) and [Leiden University](https://www.universiteitleiden.nl/en/science/mathematics) (2019-2021), after graduating from my alma mater, [TU Munich](https://www.ma.tum.de/en) in 2018.

 My research is at the intersection of mathematical and computational statistics.
 I develop statistical methods, derive theoretical guarantees and scalable algorithms, package them in user-friendly software, and collaborate with domain experts to solve problems in diverse areas.